norahuang/MY-Websit-repo/_posts/2016-07-07-Setting up your own distributed system.markdown

 categories: Technology
 ---

-Setting up your own distributed system
+<p>Setting up your own distributed system
 I use virtual machines to setup my own distributed system.
 Components of this example are listed as below.
 You can choose other components as to your preference.